-Dr Sutton, had the operation at Queen Alexandra Hospital, in Cosham, during a sabbatical from his GP work.
+Dr Sutton underwent the procedure at Queen Alexandra Hospital, in Cosham, during a planned sabbatical from his GP work.

 ‘I suppose what started out as a thought grew into a quiet conviction that it was the right thing to do – a chance to say thank you for all the great things that have happened in my life.

 ‘Looking back, I can see there’s been a bit of a “renal thread” running through my life.

 ‘My grandmother lived for 35 years after having one of her kidneys removed.

 ‘I watched a kidney transplant operation when I was a medical student.
 Twenty years ago a friend of mine had a transplant after developing renal failure.

 ‘My wife Debbie, who is a dietician, was for many years part of a renal dietetics team.